maniacdi/ams-test/README.md

 ### `npm lint`

-Launches the test runner in the interactive watch mode
+Launches the linting tool configured in your project.
+This tool checks your code for potential errors, stylistic inconsistencies, and other issues that can be caught automatically.

 ## `Aditional notes`